AliceO2Group/ControlGui/docs/API.md

 <a name="Padlock"></a>

 ## Padlock
-WebSocket module that enforces that only single user is allowed to execute commands at the time.
+WebSocket module enforcing that only single user is allowed to execute commands at the time.
 Remaining connected users behave as spectators.

 **Kind**: global class